 The garden should be a place you enjoy.
 We tend to ‘inherit’ the garden when we buy or rent a property.
 Unless you have the budget and a keen interest in complete garden renovation, we tend to ‘make do’ with what we have.

 There may be times when this works but more often than not, the garden we inherited does not quite suit our tastes nor our needs.
-Making it personal to you however, does not mean it should break the bank.
+Making it personal to you however, doesn’t mean it should break the bank.
 There are many things you can do for yourself, or alternatively, you could hire the services of a St Paul landscaping contractor, or one closer to your location to offer valuable insights and turn your vision into a reality.

 Here are five reasons why designing your garden to suit you is important;

 Increasingly, the garden is being used as an extension of the home.
 With an increasing range of stylish garden rattan furniture and accessories, it is easier to make the outdoor space work for you and your family.

 Create flat areas close to your property and dine al fresco.
 Choose a dining set with the same care and consideration you would for the dining table you have inside your home.

 If you want something more relaxed and informal, there is a growing range of informal garden furniture from a hammock to outside ‘day loungers’.
 Add cushions, throws and rugs to make the space somewhere you really can relax and enjoy.